Daniel-KM/Omeka-S-module-ContactUs/README.md

 > than the previous repository.__

 [Contact Us] is a module for [Omeka S] that allows to add a site page block with a "Contact us" form.
-The messages are sent by email to the admin but can be read directly in the interface too.
-The form is fully available by api too, so it can be used by a third party client.
-It's possible to send a mail to the author of a resource too.
+The messages are sent by email to the admin and can be read directly in the interface too.
+The form can be set on a resource page too, and in that case, it is possible for the admin to send a zip of the medias.

+Furthermore, it is possible to send a email to the author of a resource, for example for an institutional repository of student works.

+The form is fully available by api, so it can be used by a third party client, like any web or phone app.

 Installation